zfeizollahi/dsc-1-09-05-statistical-distributions-with-stem-and-leaf-plots-labs-online-ds-sp-000/README.md

-# Stem and Leaf Plots - Lab
+# Statistical Distributions with stem and leaf plots - Lab

+## Introduction

+In this lab, you'll be able to practice your stem and leaf plots knowledge.

-## Objectives:
+## Objectives

+You will be able to:

-* Create Stem and Leaf plots from given data in matplotlib
+* Create stem and leaf plots from given data in matplotlib
 * Compare effectiveness of stem plots as compared to histograms

-## Problem - Analyzing Students Results
+## Analyzing Students Results

 Following is list of marks that students obtained in a certain project (out of 100).
 You can clearly see that there is quite a huge spread in the data reflecting a range of numbers going from 10 to 95.